wtwilley17/Kronos-Incident/README.md

 visited during their days.

 ### 3. Card Data
-Card transaction data provide insights into employees' financial acƟviƟes.
+Card transaction data provide insights into employees' financial activities.
 The integration of credit card and loyalty transaction data into a unified data frame facilitated a comprehensive analysis of financial behavior.
 Transaction-type flag was added to distinguish between credit card and loyalty card transactions, enabling a nuanced exploration of spending patterns.
 This